jaclyn-taroni/Lupus-NetSVM/README.md

 # Lupus-NetSVM
-Use machine learning on GIANT tissue-specific functional genomic networks to 'boost' disease differential expression signal.
+**Use machine learning on GIANT tissue-specific functional genomic networks to 'boost' disease differential expression signal.**

+A similar approach has been applied to drug studies with molecular data in the autoimmune disease systemic sclerosis; that work will be presented as an oral presentation at the *2016 American College of Rheumatology Annual Meeting*.

 ## Overview